Om Birla: Early life

 Om Birla was born to Shrikrishna Birla and Shakuntala Devi in a Marwari Hindu family.
 He completed his master's degree in commerce from Government Commerce College, Kota, and Maharshi Dayanand Saraswati University, Ajmer.
 He married Amita Birla in 1991 and has two daughters, Akansha and Anjali.

 Political career

 Legislative Assembly

 Om Birla won his first assembly elections contesting from Kota South in 2003.
 He defeated Shanti Dhariwal from Congress by a margin of 10,101 votes.
-In the next assembly elections, he defended his seat with a comfortable margin of 24,300 votes to his nearest candidate Ram Kishan Verma from Congress in 2008.
-Before becoming a member of parliament, he won his third assembly election against Pankaj Mehta (Congress) by close to 50,000 votes in 2013.
+In the next assembly elections, he defended his seat with a comfortable margin of 24,300 votes to his nearest opponent Ram Kishan Verma from Congress in 2008.
+Before becoming an MP, he won his third assembly election against Pankaj Mehta (Congress) by close to 50,000 votes in 2013.
 During his tenure in 2003–08, he was the Parliamentary Secretary (MoS rank) in Rajasthan Government.

 Member of Parliament

 As the BJP candidate for the Kota constituency, Birla was elected to the 16th, 17th and 18th Lok Sabha.

 In the 16th Lok Sabha, he was a member of the Standing Committee on Energy and Consultative Committee for the Ministry of Social Justice and Empowerment.

 His selection for the post of the Speaker of the Lok Sabha for the first time was unexpected.
 He was elected as speaker for the second time in June 2024.